Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Introduction

 \section{Introduction}

 Tubular structures, such as blood vessels, nerve fibers, and road networks, underlie biological systems and human infrastructure~\cite{mosinska2018beyond, hu2019topology, shit2021cldice, khandouzi2022retinal, liu2024deep}.
-While attributes such as thickness and topology contribute to the functional analysis of these structures, topology plays a uniquely critical role: connectivity, branching patterns, and loop structure directly govern blood flow, neural signaling, and route planning.
+While morphological attributes such as thickness and branching density contribute to the analysis of these structures, topology plays a uniquely critical role: connectivity and loop structure directly govern blood flow, neural signaling, and route planning.
 A single missing pixel can sever a vessel and invalidate a hemodynamic simulation; a spurious bridge between two road segments can corrupt an entire navigation graph.
+A model that can perceive such topological patterns therefore unlocks a broad range of downstream applications, from quality assurance of existing segmentation pipelines to self-training and active learning across heterogeneous imaging modalities.

-Existing topology-preserving segmentation methods~\cite{hu2019topology, shit2021cldice, stucki2023topologically, clough2020topological, hu2022structure} have made significant progress, yet they fundamentally rely on supervised training with pixel-level ground-truth annotations.
-Although recent works have begun exploring topology-aware learning with unlabeled data in semi-supervised settings~\cite{xu2024semi, xu2025match}, these approaches still require a labeled subset within the same domain.
-Producing topologically correct annotations requires specialized domain expertise and is extremely time-consuming.
-The large domain gap across application areas (e.g., retinal vasculature, road networks, neural circuits) means that annotations from one domain rarely transfer to another.
-When deploying to a new domain where ground truth is unavailable, a critical question arises: how can we identify potential topological errors without domain-specific supervision?
-A model capable of automatically detecting such anomalies would enable quality assurance for existing pipelines, allowing experts to efficiently verify outputs and flag regions for correction, and further facilitating self-training and active learning across domains.
+Yet topology-aware perception remains a long-standing open challenge.
+Existing topology-preserving methods~\cite{hu2019topology, shit2021cldice, stucki2023topologically, clough2020topological, hu2022structure} fundamentally rely on supervised training with pixel-level ground-truth annotations, and even recent semi-supervised extensions~\cite{xu2024semi, xu2025match} still require a labeled subset within the same domain.
+Producing such annotations requires specialized domain expertise and is extremely time-consuming, and the large domain gap across application areas (e.g., retinal vasculature, road networks, neural circuits) means that annotations from one domain rarely transfer to another.
+This raises the question of whether a more general model can directly learn topological patterns of tubular structures, without being tied to a single domain or relying on dense pixel-level supervision.